conCatenateAbdul/WriteOps-studio/docs/httpie/Getting-started/first-request.md

 ```

 :::note Shorthand Syntax
-HTTPie is smart.
-You don't always need to type `https://`.
-If you run `http api.github.com/zen`, it defaults to `http`.
-For secure requests, explicitly type https
+You can omit the protocol in most commands.
+When you run `http api.github.com/zen`, HTTPie automatically uses HTTPS.
+If you need an unencrypted request, include `http://` explicitly.
 :::

 ### Why this matters